Meet the Counselors

 Gwen has always had a love for animals.
 Growing up, she had a canary, a duck, turtles, and dogs.
 Unhappy in the corporate world, Gwen discovered her true passion when she got involved in animal rescue.
 For four years, she served as the Animal Services Director for Atlanta Animal Rescue Friends.
 And through that organization, she has fostered five dogs and more than 40 cats.
 Currently, Gwen actively volunteers at Alaqua Animal Refuge usually as a Goat Getter, Cat Companion, or her favorite, Pig Pal.
 And she also fosters kittens through Save Our Cat & Kittens (SOCKs).
 She is a member of the International Boarding & Pet Services Association.

-Gwen splits her time between Atlanta and her home in Florida where she lives with her husband, their two human children, two precocious cats (Birdie & Lucas), and two senior dogs (Madison & Tiggy).
-In her spare time, Gwen enjoys kayaking, cycling, drinking lots of cheap wine, swimming with her kids at the beach and bird watching.
+Gwen splits her time between Atlanta and her home in Florida where she lives with her husband, their two human children, two precocious cats (Birdie and Lucas), and two senior dogs (Madison and Tiggy).
+In her spare time, Gwen enjoys kayaking, cycling, drinking lots of cheap wine, swimming with her kids at the beach, and bird watching.

-Myra, Assistant Head Counselor Pet Tech CPR & First Aid Certified
+Assistant Head Counselor, Pet Tech CPR & First Aid Certified

 In her free time, she enjoys cycling, hiking, letterboxing, reading, building jigsaw puzzles, and all types of arts and crafts.
 (You can often purchase her crocheted catnip mice at camp.)
 She dedicates a lot of time to raising money for the National Multiple Sclerosis Society through both Bike MS and Walk MS. She and her husband share a home with their (spoiled rotten) cat, Calvin, and their foster cat, Caesar.
 Myra has also fostered other AARF cats and kittens, and frequently takes home a foster cat or two from work when Camp gets busy and cabin space is at a premium.